Exercises For People With A Medical Condition

 Want to slow down or prevent the onset of osteoporosis and osteoarthritis?
-According to Dr Lim Yeow Wai, Specialist in Orthopaedic Surgery and Consultant, Raffles Orthopaedic Centre, 30 minutes of physical activity three times a week can help.
+According to Dr Lim Yeow Wai, Specialist in Orthopaedic Surgery, Raffles Orthopaedic Centre, 30 minutes of physical activity three times a week can help.
 Exercises such as walking, cycling, swimming and strength training keep joints flexible and cartilage tissue from breaking down and weakening.

 “Weight-bearing exercises are the best ways to build strong bones.
 These include walking, stair climbing, running, hiking, and weight lifting.
 These exercises stimulate bone formation, and the retention of calcium, in the bones that are bearing the load.
 The force of muscles pulling against bones stimulates this bone building process.
 So any exercise that places force on a bone will strengthen that bone,” he explains.

 Exercise also increases muscle strength, coordination, and balance and decreases the likelihood of falls, especially for the elderly.

 That said, those with bone and joint conditions should avoid high impact exercises that can stress the joints, such as aerobic workouts that require bouncing, competitive sports or running.